emilyzhou112/emilyzhou112/README.md

 ## <img alt="GIF" src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/hmm.gif" width="35" />  About Me

 Welcome to my GitHub page.
-My name is Emily, a Master's of City Planning at University of Pennsylvania's Weitzman School of Design.
+My name is Emily, a Master's of City Planning student at the University of Pennsylvania's Weitzman School of Design.
 I received my Bachelor's of Art degree in Geography with double minors in Computer Science and Japanese Studies from Middlebury College.
-My research experience centers on designing and developing geospatial research methods, with a particular focus on uncertainty analyses, spatial decision support systems, and spatial optimizations.
-I am deeply interested in refining geospatial research design and validating existing methodologies to address complex planning challenges
+My research experience centers on designing and developing geospatial research methods, with a particular focus on uncertainty analyses, spatial decision support systems, and spatial optimizations in the field of public health and environmental planning.
+I am deeply interested in refining geospatial research design and validating existing methodologies to address complex planning challenges.

 ## <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/happy.gif" width="35" /> My Work
  - 🤔 Research scientist at Penn's Annenberg School for Communication and Perelman School of Medicine; Research assistant at the Weitzman School of Design.